strict-lang/strict.dev/docs/Keywords.md

 - System
 - List
 - Input
-- Iteration
-- Sequence
+- Iterator
 - Mutable
 - Range
 - Error
 - HashCode
 - File
-- Slice
 - Type
+- Enum
+- Generic
+- Member
+- Dictionary

 # Assignments

-Strict only allows assignment at creation time, which is when the constant keyword is used.
+Assignments can be done only once for a constant type member/variable/parameter and which is during constant declaration.

 ```ocaml
 constant number = 5
 constant text = "Hey"
 ```

+For mutable member/variable/parameter, the value can be reassigned as many times as required.
 Only mutable types can even change their state, and they are rarely used (linked lists or counts).
 In this example count, list and index are all mutable, the compiler can still optimize index away, but count and list will prevent this code from running automatically in parallel like all immutable code will do in any loop.

 ```ocaml
 let count = Count(0)